XiaoSanchez/Python_Game-Google_Dinosaur/README.md

-# Python Project: Google Dinosaur
+# Python Game: Google Dinosaur
 Implements the functioning of Google Dinosaur that performs fall functions in the tasks, developed by using python.
 ## Features